Practice Statement No 2

 Rule 21.3 – Site visits and meetings with management

 In the view of the Executive, Rule 21.3 extends to site visits and meetings with offeree company management in addition to information disclosed by other means.
-Accordingly, if one offeror or potential offeror has been afforded a site visit or granted access to management with a view to discussing the offeree company’s business, an equivalent site visit or meeting with management must be granted to another offeror or bona fide potential offeror if it so requests.
+Accordingly, if one offeror or potential offeror has been afforded a site visit or granted access to management with a view to discussing the offeree company’s business, an equivalent site visit or meeting with management must be granted to another offeror or bona fide potential offeror that requests information under Rule 21.3.

 The Executive should be consulted in cases of doubt.